 - Red and watery eyes

-Varicella-zoster virus causes chickenpox (varicella) infection.
-Chickenpox has become less common due to the prevalence of vaccination against it.
+Varicella-zoster virus (also known as herpesvirus 3) causes chickenpox (varicella) infection.
+Chickenpox has become less common due to availability of vaccine against it.

 Skin rash in chickenpox